-Nordregio’s research on Agenda 2030 at the local level and knowledge exchange activities with Nordic municipalities have been carried out on behalf of the Nordic Council of Ministers, in line with the "Our Vision 2030" programme.
-Signed by all the Nordic Prime Ministers, the programme aims at making the Nordic region the most sustainable in the world by 2030.
+Nordregio’s research on Agenda 2030 at the local level, and ongoing knowledge exchange activities with Nordic municipalities are funded by the Nordic Council of Ministers, in line with "Our Vision 2030".
+Signed by all the Nordic Prime Ministers, the vision aims at making the Nordic region the most integrated and sustainable in the world by 2030.

 SDG frontrunners in the Nordics

 This map shows a selection of frontrunner municipalities and regions in the Nordic countries that work strategically with the SDGs.
 To learn more about each example, visit the Featured SDGs page and click on the featured goals, read our report “Global goals for local priorities“ – or watch our webinar series.

 Important partners and supporters of local efforts and monitoring of Agenda 2030 are the Associations of Local Authorities and Regions in Denmark, Finland, Iceland, Norway, and Sweden.
 Find more about their work in our report Agenda 2030: How to reach the goals and measure success at the local level and below.